georgetegral/ensuring-quality-releases/README.md

 Open the ```stress-test.jmx``` and ```endurance-test.jmx``` and navigate to the View Results Tree tab, run the test and then navigate to Tools -> Generate HTML Report, browse for the results file, the user.properties file and the output directory.
 Generate the HTML reports for both tests.

+By running the tests in Azure Pipelines we can get summaries for both of them.

 ## Enable Monitoring & Observability

 In this final section, we will enable Monitoring & Observability in our Virtual Machine and App Service to observe the effects of our tests.